A scalable DG solver for the electroneutral Nernst-Planck equations: Discontinuous Galerkin method

 Without loss of generality, the case with only two species in the system ($k=2$) results in

 where $a_1 = a_{12}$.
 For the potential term, we choose fluxes with interior penalty

 This results in

 with the standard symmetric interior penalty flux.
 Note that in this example we assume the same test function space for all concentrations $c_k$ and the potential $\Phi$.
 Therefore, we use the same penalty parameter $\delta_p$.
-If the polynomial spaces have different orders, the penalty parameters for both terms should be chosen accordingly.
+If the polynomial spaces have different orders, the penalty parameters for both terms should be chosen accordingly. \rme{In our numerical experiments, we use \cref{eq:deltap} with $C_\mathrm{IP}=10$}.